mohammedowais36/mohammedowais36/README.md

 - 👋 Hi, I’m Mohammed Owais
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics, Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning Machine Learning at AppliedAI
+- 🌱 I’m currently upskilling in the field of AI
-- 💞️ I’m looking to collaborate on any Machine learning projects
 - 📫 How to reach me - mohammedowais36@gmail.com

 <!---